xPlorinRolyPoly/terraform-sample/README.md

     terraform init
     ```

-- To run dry run
+- To create an execution plans
     ```
     terraform plan
     ```